Tariff Resources

 Chief’s Response to Tariffs

-With the situation constantly changing, our mission is to provide you with up-to-date details and to proactively work with our customers and partners on how to mitigate the tariffs as they may pertain to you.
-As global trade policies continue to change, we are committed to keeping you informed and supported.
+With the situation continuously evolving, our mission remains to provide you with the most current information and to proactively work with our customers and partners on how to mitigate tariff exposures.
+As global trade, security and supply-chain policies evolve, we are committed to keeping you informed and supported.

-We understand the impact these changes may have, and we’re here to help.
-With a strong presence in the U.S., Mexico, and Germany, we are well positioned to work with you to find strategic solutions.
+We understand the impact of these changes—and potential future revisions—and we are positioned to help.
+With operations in the U.S., Mexico and Germany, we are well-placed to support you in exploring strategic sourcing, tariff mitigation and supply-chain resiliency.
 If you identify areas where we can support you in reducing tariff exposure, please let us know.

 There are many scenarios and most are specific to our customers or products.
 Please don’t hesitate to reach out to your Account Manager or Customer Service Representative with any questions or concerns, but most specifically to address your concerns individually.